 The healing powers and health benefits of turmeric come from the dried powdered roots of the Curcuma Longa plant.
 But amongst all those compounds, one, in particular, stands out: curcumin.

-Curcumin has been supported by science to possibly be ‘one of nature’s best anti-inflammatory remedies’ in a variety of recent studies.
-A 2014 study published in PLOS ONE (a peer-reviewed scientific journal), showed that curcumin dramatically shut down the body's inflammatory reaction process .
+Curcumin has been scientifically proven to be ‘one of nature’s best anti-inflammatory remedies’ in a variety of recent studies.
+A 2014 study published in PLOS ONE (a peer-reviewed scientific journal), showed that curcumin dramatically shut down the body's inflammatory reaction process.